How Much Does It Cost to Start a Trucking Company?

 Business Entity (LLC)

-Setting up your trucking company as an LLC is an important part of starting your business because it separates your personal assets from your business assets and liabilities.
+Setting up your trucking company LLC is an important part of starting your business because it separates your personal assets from your business assets and liabilities.
 This provides much-needed protection for your home, personal savings, and so on in case your trucking company defaults on a loan or is sued.
 The cost to file for an LLC varies from state to state with initial filing costs ranging from $35 to $500.

 International Registration Plan (IRP)